Terms of Reference

 The Chair of the HRCC shall be a member of Council and appointed by Council.

-The CEO is not a member of the HRCC but is entitled to attend and participate in HRCC meetings.
-The CEO will recuse him/herself from discussions pertaining to CEO performance management and compensation as required.
+The CEO is not a member of the HRCC, but is entitled to attend and participate in HRCC meetings.
+The CEO will recuse themselves from discussions pertaining to CEO performance management and compensation as required.

 Key Competencies and Characteristics

-Members of the HRCC should collectively possess: an understanding of performance management practices, compensation and other human resource issues; familiarity with talent management, succession planning and leadership development; and expertise in executive compensation.
-Committee members should also have the ability to evaluate the CEO fairly and objectively.
+Members of the HRCC should collectively possess: an understanding of performance assessment practices, compensation and other human resource issues; familiarity with talent management, succession planning and leadership development; and expertise in executive compensation.
+Committee members should also have the ability to evaluate the CEO fairly and objectively, without any conflicts of interest.

 Committee members should also possess the ability and willingness to meet the strategic directions of the Royal College and the willingness to participate effectively in committee meetings.